Affiliated Faculty

 Ulaş Bağcı

 Ulaş Bağcı (Ph.D.
-University of Nottingham -UK) is a faculty member at the Center for Research in Computer Vision (CRCV), and the Assistant Professor in University of Central Florida (UCF).
+University of Nottingham – UK) is an associate professor of Biomedical Engineering at Northwestern University and an affiliated faculty at the Center for Research in Computer Vision (CRCV) in University of Central Florida (UCF).
 His research interests are image processing and statistical machine learning and their applications in biomedical and clinical imaging.
 Previously, Prof. Bagci was a staff scientist and the lab manager at the NIH’s Center for Infectious Disease Imaging (CIDI) Lab, department of Radiology and Imaging Sciences (RAD&IS).

 Tyler Fisher